talkkonnect/talkkonnect/README.md

 * For this image out of the box it will connect to a wifi with ssid network and password 1234567890 (if you are lazy you can do this)
 * To Connect to your WIFI you can also create the wpa_supplicant.conf file and put it in the /boot/ folder on windows before inserting the card into your raspberry pi.

-### (old version) talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3  and IM69D130 Mems Microphone ###
+### (Obsoleted Image) talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3  and IM69D130 Mems Microphone ###
 * This image is the initial release created a while ago and is not yet updated.
 * [Click Here to Download Pre-Configured SD Card Image for Talkkonnect Version 2 for Raspberry 3/4/Pi with IM69D130 Mems Microphone](https://drive.google.com/file/d/1s7Qjtj8XAfQmdr766WBvYZq4vjaQ7CZ3/view?usp=sharing)
 * This image has a custom kernel and used Instructions was found at https://github.com/Infineon/GetStarted_IM69D130_With_RaspberryPi